 There should always be what I call a clean area between the coop and a family home.
 There shouldn’t be a trace of chicken poop in the clean area, not even from your footwear.
 It’s a good practice to leave your boots outside the clean area, this will help keep contaminants at bay.
 Poultry droppings should never be present where they can be tracked into the house or where children play.

 As far as baby chicks go, they don’t need to be inside your home.
 Radiant heat or a heat lamp in a garage or barn that protects them from drafts is perfectly suitable.
 If it isn’t, then chicks are being purchased at the wrong time of the year.
 Buy in the spring when it’s easier to manage temperatures.

 You can never be sure chicks shipped from hatcheries are healthy.
-In a recent outbreak, more than 350 people were infected with the outbreak strains of Salmonella Infantis, Salmonella Newport, or Salmonella Hadar across 43 states, 33% were hospitalized.
+In a recent outbreak, more than 350 people were infected with the outbreak strains of Salmonella Infantis, Salmonella Newport, or Salmonella Hadar across 43 states, and 33% were hospitalized.
 The majority of these cases were from mail-order chicks shipped to backyard chicken keepers.

 Even birds that do not look sick may be shedding Salmonella.
 And even though a bird looks clean, it may still have germs like Salmonella on its feathers or feet.

 - Don’t let children younger than 5 years of age, older adults, or people with weak immune systems handle or touch chicks, ducklings, or other live poultry.

 - Don’t eat or drink in the area where the birds live or roam.

 - Don’t let live poultry inside the house, in bathrooms, or especially in areas where food or drink is prepared, served, or stored, such as kitchens or outdoor patios.
 In recent outbreaks of Salmonella infections linked to contact with live poultry, ill people reported bringing live poultry into their homes.